floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 ## sokol_gfx.h changes

-For the most part, the actual mapping of the sokol-gfx functions to Vulkan API function is very straightforward, e.g. the sokol-gfx API matches surprisingly well to the Vulkan API.
+For the most part, the actual mapping of the sokol-gfx functions to Vulkan API function is very straightforward, e.g. the sokol-gfx API functions map surprisingly well to Vulkan API function, often the mapping is 1:1.
 This is mainly thanks to using a couple of modern Vulkan features and extensions:

 - Dynamic rendering (e.g. `vkBeginRendering()/vkEndRendering()`) is a perfect match
   to sokol-gfx `sg_begin_pass()/sg_end_pass()`, this is not very surprising though